Isaac-Irvine/SplitDumb-api/README.md

 # SplitDumb-api
-We are trying to make our own app simular to Splitwise
+We are trying to make our own app similar to Splitwise